berehovskyi/apex-stream/README.md

 **Apex Stream Framework** contains most of the **built-in** functions, common implementations of `functions` so you don't have to recreate them every time you need them.

-`Iterable` operations are composed of a chain, which consists of:
+`Enumerable` operations are composed of a chain, which consists of:

-- A **Source** which might be an iterable (such as list or set, an iterator, a generator function, etc).
+- A **Source** which might be an enumerable (such as list or set, an iterator, a generator function, etc.).
-- Zero or more **intermediate** operations that transform an iterable into another iterable.
+- Zero or more **intermediate** operations that transform an enumerable into another enumerable.
 - A **terminal** operation that produces a result.

-Operations on iterables **don't** change the source (but can mutate its elements).
+Operations on enumerables **don't** change the source (but can mutate its elements).

 ## Get Started